davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 mantle upwelling source that has seen no contribution from the western North American crust or continental lithosphere more generally.
-The mantle lithosphere sampled by the Crystal Knob suite was created from the same mantle reservoir and is distinct from the overlying crustal material.
+The mantle lithosphere sampled by the Crystal Knob suite was created from the same convective mantle reservoir and is distinct from the overlying crustal material.

 However, the two cohorts in temperature seem to sample mantle material